Pediatric Nurse

 Pediatrics at Randall Children’s Hospital on the campus of Legacy Emanuel

 New graduate nurses can apply for the RN residency program at Legacy Emanuel in Portland, Oregon.
 This one-year program includes 18 weeks of classes, mentorship, and a specialized curriculum designed to help nurses get up to speed.
-In total, nurses commit to one full year of employment with this program to learn the necessary skills to excel in their new specialty.
+In total, nurses commit to one full year of employment in this program to develop the skills needed to excel in their new specialty.
 All courses are developed with current and emerging clinical guidelines and can include labs and simulations.

 • Location: Portland, OR